jeffvance/kube_vol_provisioning/README.md

 NAME      LABELS    CAPACITY     ACCESSMODES   STATUS      CLAIM pv0001    <none>    2147483648   RWX           Available
 ```
-Note that the size of the PV is 2Gi and the it is shown as "Available".
+Note that the size of the PV is 2Gi and that its status is "Available".
 Once a claim against some (or all) of this storage is created the status will change to "Bound".

 ###Create a Persistent Volume Claim
 After you have created a persistent volume the next step is to create a claim against a portion of the persistent volume.
 The following YAML defines a claim for 1Gi of persistent storage.